 In the past half century, though, anthropologists and archaeologists have begun to reveal a different past, one in which humans evolved for a million years in abundant, egalitarian communities and lived long, healthy lives.
 War, famine, pestilence and death — literally the horsemen of the apocalypse — did not always terrorize us.
 In fact, we now struggle to find much evidence of them at all before the Agricultural Revolution 10,000 years ago — a blip in terms of the sweeping timeline of human evolution.

 From this understanding of our past, one might see the present in a different light.
 One might see modern humans as domesticated, and see the need to rewild — to break free of that domestication and reclaim that more ancient birthright.
-This includes relearning the skills that gave our hunter-gatherer ancestors such freedom and autonomy, but it also means exploring new ways of relating to one another and to the more-than-human world.
+This includes relearning the skills that gave our hunter-gatherer ancestors such freedom, autonomy, leisure, and abundance, but it also means exploring new ways of relating to one another and to our more-than-human world.
 Raised as domesticated animals, going feral requires a creative new synthesis inspired by ancient ways of living, relating, and knowing.

 Miles Olsen, Unlearn, Rewild: Earth Skills, Ideas and Inspiration for the Future Primitive